-PERSONNEY +4.400.000

-PERSONNEL \$1,100,000
+PERSONNEL \$1,083,000

-OUTSOURCED
+OUTSOURCED +-,,

-PERSONNEL \$2,000,000
+PERSONNEL \$2,125,000

-OTHER \$10,000
+OTHER \$292,000

-TOTAL \$3,310,000
+TOTAL \$3,500,000

-• \$2,000,000 to outsource for Research and/or Planning Studies.
+• \$2,125,000 to outsource for Planning Studies

-For items such as travel, mileage, equipment and other cost directly associated to the completion of this work chapter.
+- \$282,000 for Decision Lens, a project prioritization tool to assist with SHIFT. - \$10,000 Other Operational Cost For items such as travel, mileage, equipment and other cost directly associated to the completion of this work chapter.

-RESPONSIBLE UNITDivision of Planning Strategic Planning Branch
+CHAPTER 8 Statewide Transportation Planning RESPONSIBLE UNIT Division of Planning Strategic Planning Branch

 The Statewide Planning Team conducts a comprehensive statewide transportation planning process with the Area Development Districts (ADDs), Metropolitan Planning Organizations (MPOs), and the Highway District Offices (HDOs).
 This process includes consideration of all modes and the development of a policy driven and data-based approach for the identification, analysis and prioritization of needs in accordance with FAST Act requirements.
-The team also updates a Long-Range Statewide Transportation Plan (LRSTP) as needed and ensures that the LRSTP and the Statewide Program are FAST Act compliant.
+The team also updates the Public Involvement Plan (PIP) and a Long-Range Statewide Transportation Plan (LRSTP) as needed and ensures that the PIP, LRSTP, and the Statewide Program are FAST Act compliant.
 This team coordinates directly with the ADDs for their assistance through various services in support of the KYTC Statewide and Regional planning processes.
-Through these processes and partnerships, this team provides meaningful input to the Draft Recommended Highway Plan that includes but is not limited to the following: Continuous Highway Analysis Framework (CHAF) database, Strategic Highway Investment Formula for Tomorrow (SHIFT), and District Transportation Plan (DTP).
+Through these processes and partnerships, this team provides meaningful input to the Draft Recommended Highway Plan that includes but is not limited to the following: Continuous Highway Analysis Framework (CHAF) database and Strategic Highway Investment Formula for Tomorrow (SHIFT).